 Rewards for Children

 Now, I will offer this one word of warning: Do not use the Popsicle stick reward system as a replacement to more traditional methods of discipline.
 I use them as a positive supplement.
-While I still spank my children or put them in time-out from time to time, I have noticed a drastic decrease in bad behavior since I started implementing my Popsicle stick jars.
+I have noticed a drastic decrease in bad behavior since I started implementing my Popsicle stick jars.

 Linking up Here